forstupidityonly/holbertonschool-higher_level_programming/0x06-python-classes/README.md

 What is the Pythonic way to write getters and setters in Python How to dynamically create arbitrary new attributes for existing instances of a class How to bind attributes to object and classes
-What is the __dict__ of a class and/or instance of a class and what does it contain How does Python find the attributes of an object or class How to use the getattr function
+What is the __dict__ of a class and / or instance of a class and what does it contain How does Python find the attributes of an object or class How to use the getattr function